beinghaziq/ping-crm-migration/Readme.md

 https://ping-crm-migration.onrender.com/docs

 ## Deployment
-Backend: Rennder
+- Backend: Render
-Frontend: Vercel
+- Frontend: Vercel
-Database: supabase
+- Database: supabase

 ## Features that are missing or nice to have
 - Eslint can be added